hth313/OS4/doc/introduction.rst

 ************

 Welcome to the OS4 module for the HP-41 calculator!
-OS4 is a powerful extension module which removes several limitations that were originally designed into the HP-41 mainframe (the name used by HP for the HP-41 firmware).
+OS4 is a powerful extension module which removes several of the design limitations in the HP-41 mainframe (the name used by HP for the HP-41 firmware).

 OS4 is a support module and requires other extension modules to expose its capabilities to the user.
 Examples of such modules are Ladybug and